lutzfischer/xiFDR/README.md

 Beware that if multiple FDR thresholds are set, *only* the matches passing the highest level of aggregation are included in the results.
 In other words, the csv files for a search with both a 5% residue pair FDR and 5% protein pair FDR will only include residue pairs with a 5% or better FDR that also lead to a protein pair with a 5% or better FDR.

-#### mzIdentmL output
+#### mzIdentML output
 will generate a single file .mzIdentML compliant with standards.
 The file can be deposited in ProteomeXChange repositories or uploaded to xiview.org for visualization.
 It contains information about the search results, peaks and validation.
+Reading in the xiSEARCH "config" file in the "input" tab is required for mzIdentML output.